GPRSBirkbeck/BarrowsTodoApp/README.md

    1. update app icon.
 Check!
    2. review code:
       1. when I worked through the steps above, did I opt for speed over best practice?
 Looks good - just missing use cases.
       2. How do I feel about the current state of my dependency injection?
-Happy
+Happy.
       3. Have a think about my "state" setup - I think this can be improved upon.
 It's good enough.
       4. Review my packages - could these be simplified?
 Happy for now.
       5. Review threading - happy.